robchambers/nbserve/README.md

 # note2web

+## To Do

+* restructure directories, use nbserve name.
+* working setup.py
+* basic unit tests
+* very simple CLI
+* move to github
+* CLI option to remove input cells (default true?)
+* CLI option to cache / not cache
+* Ability to force run from cached
+* Python3 support

+## Wish List

 ## Use Cases

 * A user has run analyses in iPython Notebook and wants to easily make the